seapagan/uprn-mangle/README.md

 an `.env` file)

 1. Clone or download the repository to your local machine
+2. UPRN Data
+   1. `To be updated`
-2. Backend :
+3. Backend :
    1. In a terminal, change to the **backend** directory and run `pip install -r ../Requirements.txt`.
 This will install all the required dependencies.
    2. In the same terminal and still in the **backend** directory, run `python manage.py migrate`
    3. Finally run `python manage.py runserver`
-3. Frontend :
+4. Frontend :
    1. In a terminal, change to the **frontend** directory and run `yarn` or (`npm install` if you prefer.
 I will use Yarn throughout, you can substitute with NPM if that is your preference).
 This will install all the